libvips/libvips/_posts/2025-01-31-nip4-January-progress.md

-This thing is for museum imaging: you give it images taken under visible, infrared, and UV light with various filters and it aligns them and computes a range of useful derivatives, such as UV-induced visible fluorescence with stray visible light removal.
+This thing is for museum imaging: you give it images taken under visible, infrared, and UV light with various filters and it aligns them and computes a range of useful derivatives, such as Kubelka–Munk-modelled UV-induced visible fluorescence with stray visible light removal.

 ## Other additions